Bubka/2FAuth/docker/README.md

 ## TODOs

+- Write short commit hash to installed file to only migrate on commit change
 - Base image (or other image) on Alpine.
 - Setup CI to build image on push to master
 - Change Dockerfile and CI to cross build for all architectures.